Chronic Stress Explained: Key Symptoms, Underlying Causes, and Practical Treatments

 Retirement

 Retirement can cause an identity crisis, which can lead to anxiety and a sense of purposelessness.
 Living on a pension or savings can create financial worries, which is a constant stressor.
-Leaving the workplace can make you feel socially isolated.
-Aging often brings chronic health issues, adding another layer of stress to retirement.
+Leaving the workplace can make you feel socially isolated, further contributing to chronic stress symptoms.
+Additionally, ageing-related health issues bring physical and emotional stress, underscoring the need for stress management techniques during this life stage.

-It affects the whole body and has various physical and psychological symptoms that affect daily life and make normal functioning difficult.
+Chronic stress affects the whole body and has various physical and psychological symptoms that affect daily life and make normal functioning difficult.
 However, the severity of chronic stress symptoms differs depending on the individual and circumstances.
+When considering how does chronic stress differ from acute stress?
+Recognising symptoms of chronic stress can help differentiate it from short-term stress.
+Following are some of the prominent signs and symptoms of chronic stress that one may experience:

 Psychological Signs of Chronic Stress